Friday: Love so amazing…

 Read MoreOn doing what you can…

 Perhaps this Easter you will read the Mark 14 account of the woman who pours perfume over Jesus.
 Lest that doesn’t sound like an especially exciting story line, grab hold of this.
 She used the entire bottle which had cost more than a year’s salary.
-While we are not certain how many dollars that was in AD33, even if she was only on Australia’s minimum wage, it would now translate to about $40 000.
+While we are not certain how many dollars that was in AD33, even if she was on Australia’s minimum wage, it would now translate to about $40 000.
 Gulp!
 A tad extravagant, don’t you think?
 After all, I agonize when I spend $40 on flowers for my wife (who I love greatly), and wonder if a pot plant wouldn’t make more financial sense.
-But how...
+But how long...

 Read MoreOn what we don’t hear…